noigamegun/GameWeb/EULA.md

 # End-User License Agreement (EULA)

-This End-User License Agreement ("Agreement") is a legal agreement between you ("User") and Thapat and it's collaborator ("Company") regarding the use of `thapat.me` or any domain linked in the file `CNAME` ("Website").
+This End-User License Agreement ("Agreement") is a legal agreement between you ("User") and Thapat and its collaborator ("Company," "We," "Us," "Our") regarding the use of `thapat.me` or any domain linked in the file `CNAME` ("Website").
 By accessing or using the Website, you agree to be bound by the terms and conditions of this Agreement.

 ## License

 Subject to the terms and conditions of this Agreement, Company grants User a limited, non-exclusive, non-transferable license to access and use the Website for personal, non-commercial purposes.
-User may not perform any action that's against the included licence.
+User may not perform any action that's against the included license.

 ## Intellectual Property